Zeeeepa/Agent-Skills-for-Context-Engineering/README.md

 ### For Cursor & Codex & Open Code

-Copy skill content into `.rules` or create project-specific SKills folders.
+Copy skill content into `.rules` or create project-specific Skills folders.
 The skills provide the context and guidelines that agent needs for effective context engineering and agent design.

 ### For Custom Implementations